Freedom in the World

 A. Electoral Process: 11 / 12

+The leader of the majority party or coalition in the 65-seat, unicameral Parliament becomes prime minister.
 The directly elected president is a largely symbolic figure, with formal powers limited to the right to veto legislation and make certain appointments.
-The leader of the majority party or coalition in the 65-seat, unicameral Parliament becomes prime minister.
 The president and members of Parliament serve five-year terms, with the president eligible for a maximum of two terms.

 B. Political Pluralism and Participation: 12 / 16

-The main players in Timorese politics are the governing coalition controlled by Gusmão’s CNRT and Fretilin, led by former prime minister Mari Alkatiri, who does not have a seat in Parliament.
+The main players in Timorese politics are the governing coalition controlled by the CNRT, and the opposition Fretilin, which led East Timor’s first elected government from 2001 to 2007.
 Independence heroes and their rivalries dating back to the anti-Indonesian resistance movement continue to dominate national politics, at times causing governmental paralysis and even violence.
-A 2006 political and security crisis resulted in widespread rioting, armed clashes with the police, numerous deaths, and the displacement of over 150,000 people.
+Parties have made little effort to prepare a new generation of political leaders.

-Cultural, ethnic, and religious minorities have full political rights and electoral opportunities in East Timor.
-Women hold 25 of the 65 seats in Parliament.
-Amendments to the election laws in 2011 required one-third of candidates on party lists for parliamentary elections to be women.
+Cultural, ethnic, and religious minorities have full political rights and electoral opportunities.
+Amendments to the election laws made in 2011 require one-third of candidates on party lists for parliamentary elections to be female.

 C. Functioning of Government: 6 / 12

-Despite a relatively large cabinet of 55 members, power is concentrated in the 15-member Council of Ministers and the person of Gusmão, who also holds the portfolio of the Ministry of Defense and Security.
-The government has been criticized for not spending down its budget and delaying obligatory payments, due in part to mismanagement, limited human resources, and political impasse.
+Despite a relatively large cabinet of 55 members, power is concentrated in the 15-member Council of Ministers and the person of Gusmão, who also serves as minister of defense and security.

 D. Freedom of Expression and Belief: 12 / 16

-The free flow of information remains hampered primarily by poor infrastructure and scarce resources.
-Radio is the medium with the greatest reach.
+Media freedom is protected in the Timor constitution.
+In practice, however, the free flow of information remains hampered, primarily by poor infrastructure and scarce resources.
+Domestic media outlets are vulnerable to political pressure due to their reliance on government financial support in a media market with small audiences, low literacy rates, and limited nongovernmental sources of paid advertising.
+Radio is the medium with the greatest reach; printing costs and illiteracy rates generally prevent the expansion of print media.
 The country has four major daily newspapers, some of which are loosely aligned with the ruling or opposition parties.
-Printing costs and illiteracy rates generally prevent the expansion of print media.
-In 2013, only about 1 percent of the population had access to the internet.
+Only about 1 percent of the population has access to the internet.

-Freedoms of association and assembly are constitutionally guaranteed.
-However, a 2004 law regulates political gatherings and prohibits demonstrations aimed at “questioning constitutional order” or disparaging the reputations of the head of state and other government officials.
-The law requires that demonstrations and public protests be authorized in advance.
-Nongovernmental groups can generally operate without interference, though the government extended its ban on pencak silat martial-arts clubs in July 2013 after rivalry among the clubs led to several violent incidents during the first half of the year.
+Freedoms of association and assembly are constitutionally guaranteed and generally respected in practice.
+A 2004 law regulates political gatherings and prohibits demonstrations aimed at “questioning constitutional order” or disparaging the reputations of the head of state and other government officials.
+The law requires that demonstrations and public protests be authorized in advance and restricts how close these activities can be to government buildings and critical infrastructure.
+However, these restrictions have almost never been enforced in recent years.
+Nongovernmental organizations (NGOs) can generally operate without interference, although the state has more actively monitored and regulated their work since independence.
+Few NGOs operate outside of the capital.

-Workers, other than police and military personnel, are permitted to form and join labor organizations, bargain collectively, and strike; in practice, however, labor organizations are slow to form.
-In 2011, the government approved a law governing the right of workers to strike, which reduced the time required for written notification prior to a strike from 10 days to 5 days.
-A new labor law implemented in 2012 established a minimum wage of $115 per month, among other provisions.
-Unionization rates are low due to high levels of unemployment and informal economic activity.
+Workers, other than police and military personnel, are permitted to form and join labor unions, bargain collectively, and strike; in practice, however, labor organizations are slow to form.
+Unionization rates are also low due to high levels of unemployment and informal economic activity.
+A 2011 law requires written notification five days in advance of a strike.

 The law bans discrimination based on sexual orientation, and hate crimes based on sexual orientation are considered an aggravating circumstance in the penal code.
 Issues like sexual orientation and gender identity reportedly receive little public attention, but a small number of LGBT (lesbian, gay, bisexual, and transgender) advocacy organizations have been established.